Alexia Gardner: Voice

 Alexia's vocal range spans three octaves.
-With a very round and toned lower register and a beautiful falsetto which comes from her classical and operatic training from her youth.
-Alexia has said on multiple occasions that her music is Jazz or a Jazz fusion with elements of R&B, Pop and Reggae all fused together.
+She has said on multiple occasions that her music is Jazz or a Jazz fusion with elements of R&B, Pop and Reggae all fused together.

 Influences

 Alexia names her influences as Barbra Streisand because she "taught me (Alexia) that my voice was my instrument and I have to care for it.", although in the starting of her career she was influenced by Diana Ross and later Sarah Vaughn.